netojose/laravel-bootstrap-4-forms/README.md

 // ------------------------------------------------------

-// If you are validatin your form using a Form Request, you can add a protected method "$errorBag" to set a ErrorBag name
+// If your validation is on a Form Request, you can add a protected method "$errorBag" to set a ErrorBag name

 class RegisterRequest extends FormRequest
 {